 “IIslands of War” by jwiggs.

-“A tactical roguelite where you must construct and battle floating islands made of over sized blocks of earth. […] [They] have cannons[,] […] lasers[,] […] shields and floatrons to keep them afloat.
-Go about exploring a procedural generated map with procedural generated enemies[.]”
+“A tactical roguelite where you must construct and battle floating islands made of [oversized] blocks of earth. […] [They] have cannons[,] […] lasers[,] […] shields and floatrons to keep them afloat.
+Go about exploring a [procedurally] generated map with [procedurally] generated enemies[.]”

 In “IIslands of War” you must use a floating island as an armed ‘airship’ to eliminate other islands.
 What might sound like a silly premise turns out to be the fundament of an exciting strategy game, as your island is a transformable object that consists of different material blocks.
 These blocks can be made out of grass, sand, sandstone, cobblestone, gravel et cetera, and each material has its own weight.
 In these blocks you can put in different things such as weapons or special floating modules.
 While heavier blocks are more resilient in combat and are a better protection for your equipment, it also means that their higher weight will require you to implement more or at least better floating modules to keep your island in the air.